Updated: Aug 29

 Have Students Pay Individually

 We have a brand new feature that allows for you to set up a cohort for free, and then invite students to pay individually and join your cohort.
 This will allow for you to monitor student progress, set due dates, and interact with your own students in the platform.
-Click here to create your group (click on the Review Course and then find the red "Create Group" button).
+Click here to create your group (click on the Review Course and then find the red "Create Cohort" button).

 Please do not use this option if your students' families are not in a financial position to afford this (see scholarship below).